Vhaeraun - extensive info

 merchant band Dragon's Hoard, before his death in a clash with the

 Dark Maidens of the Promenade in chambers beneath Skullport.)
-Poison use,
+Poison

 manufacture, and experimentation is also common.
 Especially effective